bohendo/blog-content/crypto/opsec.md

 The #1 most important thing to remember about brain wallets: if it's important, then always write it down too :scroll:.

-> Doesn't this make your brain wallet less secure?
+*But wait, doesn't this make your brain wallet less secure?*

-Less secure from what?
+Less secure from what threat?
 Remember that there are two ways to lose access to these funds: someone steals them or I accidentally lose them.
-A :thinking: brain wallet without a backup is vulnerable to being destroyed via concussion or, more often, forgetfulness.
+A brain wallet without a backup is extremely vulnerable to being destroyed via concussion or, more often, forgetfulness.

 I'm not immortal either & I don't want any of my important secrets to be burned along with me at the crematory (except for *those* secrets of course :wink:).

-My :thinking: brain wallet is for convenience, not for anything mission-critical.
+My brain wallet is for convenience, not for anything mission-critical.

 I write down everything in my brain wallet at least once per week.
 As far as I'm concerned, anything that I don't need access to at least once/week doesn't belong in my brain.
 That can go onto :scroll: paper or into the :bank: vault instead.

 One exception is the 2FA keys needed to pass The Hangover Scenario :beers:.
 I actually don't have a good strategy for remembering these.

-In my :thinking: brain wallet I store:
+In my brain wallet I store:
- - 2 :muscle: Strong Passwords
+ - 2 Strong Passwords
  - Location of the secret stash in the :bank: vault
  - 2 Important 2FA Codes :passport_control: (todo)

-I have a hardware wallet for running secure crypto
+I have a hardware wallet for running secure crypto, the pin for this hardware wallet is stored in my brain too.

 ## :muscle: Strong Passwords

-How strong is a :muscle: Strong Password?
+How strong is a Strong Password?

 My favorite alphabet to use while generating passwords is `[a-zA-Z0-9]` aka all letters upper & lower case plus numbers.
 It's easier to type if needed and less ugly.